 We work in Treaties 6, 7 and 8 to listen to the needs of each unique community, and to work with the community to design solutions that will work for them.
-We facilitate meetings, events and networks that allow communities to teach and learn from one another, sharing successes and tools across the province.
+We partner directly with First Nations and Métis school communities in Alberta, as well as facilitate meetings, events and networks that allow communities to teach and learn from one another, sharing successes and tools across the province.

 We know resilience starts with communities, and that communities know best what they need.
-By creating opportunities for educators, Elders, parents, coaches and community members to develop their own strategies to enhance student success, we ensure a supportive partnership where each side teaches, learns and grows.
+Using creative techniques to amplify the voice of youth and creating opportunities for educators, Elders, parents, coaches and community members to develop their own strategies to enhance student success, we ensure a supportive partnership where each side teaches, learns and grows.

 For more information, visit www.resilientschools.ca

 The backbone of our work is a Resilience-based approach to Comprehensive School Health: supporting the creation of positive structures around the individual, while simultaneously strengthening the individual themselves through Indigenous scholar Dr. Martin Brokenleg’s Circle of Courage.

 - Independence: Through this work, we create opportunities for youth and families to gain control over their wellness: to learn about, cook and eat nutritious foods, to be physically active both in and out of the classroom, and to gain the tools needed to be active and well throughout their lives.

 - Belonging: We work to create inclusive spaces where all students are able to learn and develop themselves using their own skills and abilities, and where teachers can use their creative classroom to give students the individual and group attention they need to succeed.
 We know that staff also need space to prepare, recharge, reflect, and support each other, in a place that feels healthy and safe.